thanhphongtrang/Course-Project-EV-Population/README.md

     * **Market Domination:** Tesla holds a commanding market share in Washington's EV landscape.
     * **BEVs are the Preference:** Consumers in Washington strongly prefer fully electric vehicles (BEVs) over plug-in hybrids (PHEVs).

----

-## How to Run This Project

-1. Clone or download the repository.
-2. Ensure you have Python, Jupyter Notebook, pandas, numpy, matplotlib, and seaborn installed.
-3. Place the downloaded `Electric_Vehicle_Population_Data.csv` file in the `data/` directory.
-4. Navigate to the `notebooks/` directory.
-5. Open and run the `ev_washington_analysis.ipynb` notebook to see the full analysis.